mattwfranchi/police-deployment-patterns/README.md

 3. **Generating results for paper**.
 Figures and results can be reproduced by running `bootstrapped_plots.ipynb`.
 See below for details.

+*For any issues with reproducing results, getting code to work, etc., please open a GitHub Issue.*

 ## Public datasets we used as additional metadata for each dashcam image.
 ### [NYPD Crime Data (*NYPD Complaint Data Historic*)](https://data.cityofnewyork.us/Public-Safety/NYPD-Complaint-Data-Historic/qgea-i56i)